 What is the Best Off Road Vehicle To Build for The Novice?

-If this your first project so you are going to want to take things slow and find the best deal you can.
+If this is your first project so you are going to want to take things slow and find the best deal you can.
 You are going to find lots of used parts from the junkyard.
 Hell, you might even find a junker and get it running.

 You have more time than money.
 So you will be spending long weekends in the garage fixing things that went wrong and fixing your mistakes.
 But this is part of the learning process and it is almost more important than learning from a shop manual.

 You are going to be looking at the following trucks.
-They are in order of preference keeping in mind purchase price, parts availability, mechanical aptitude required, and off-road ability.
+They are in order of preference, keeping in: mind purchase price, parts availability, mechanical aptitude required, and off-road ability.

 The Ford Rangers were bulletproof.
 The drive train won’t give you issues.
 But you may have issues with other parts of the truck.
 But used parts and driveability will make this a very easy build.

 I would put this one at the top of this list because it was my first truck.
 But I won’t.
-The Jeep Cherokee is a great first off road build.
+The Jeep Cherokee is a great first-off-road build.
 You can buy them cheap every day, parts are easy to come by, not too complicated, and you’ll have plenty of fun in the dirt.

 The Chevy S10 and the SUV Blazer were the Honda Civic’s of the ’90s.
 They were very common, customized, and drove nice.
 Nowadays you may spend more than the others on parts or dig a little deeper for used parts.
 Off-roading won’t be as fun with the others, but they won’t break the bank getting up and running.